vitarn/serverless-qcloud-scf/README.md

 Function name is unique in a region.

-The functions cannot more than 20, see [scf document](https://cloud.tencent.com/document/product/583/11637)
+The functions cannot more than 20, see [scf document][link-qcloud-scf-limit]

 ### COS